Types of Whisks

 Different Types of Whisks

 The following are some of the most common types of whisks used in commercial kitchens.
-Each whip features its own unique shape and configuration designed to effectively beat and blend ingredients together.
+Each whip features a unique shape and configuration designed to effectively beat and blend ingredients.

-Here are a few common uses for piano or balloon whisks:
+Here are a few common uses for piano whisks:

 - Whipped cream